bhavik1st/minivue/README.md

 ## How It Works

-MiniVue uses JavaScript's `Object.defineProperty` to make data properties reactive.
+MiVue uses JavaScript's `Object.defineProperty` to make data properties reactive.
 When a property is accessed during rendering, it's registered as a dependency.
 When the property changes, all registered dependencies are notified to update.

 The update process uses a publisher-subscriber pattern with Dep (dependency) and Watcher classes inspired by Vue's implementation.

 ### Event Handling System

-MiniVue's event handling supports:
+MiVue's event handling supports:
 - Direct method binding (`@click="handleClick"`)
 - Method calls with parameters (`@click="increment(5)"`)
 - Access to the DOM event via `$event` parameter